Niger is the largest country in West Africa and has a population of 24 million people.

 In 2019, the UN Human Development Index ranked it 189th - the least developed country in the world.
 49 per cent of people in Niger live in extreme poverty on less than US$1.90 per day.

 Niger has the highest fertility rate of any country in the world, averaging 7.6 children per woman in 2016.
 Meanwhile more than 50 percent of children under five years old are chronically undernourished.

 Gender inequality, including a lack of educational opportunities for women and early marriage and childbirth, contributes to high population growth.

 80 percent of the country is desert and is seriously affected by drought.
 Many people in Niger are dependent on subsistence farming, meaning that drought and the shrinking of land suitable for farming cause food shortages.

-In 2018, there were 317 new cases of leprosy diagnosed.
-12 of these new cases were children.
+In 2019, there were 333 new cases of leprosy diagnosed.
+Four of these new cases were children.

 There are 0.1 doctors per 1,000 people compared to 2.8 per 1,000 in the UK.

 Our work in Niger includes healthcare, livelihood support and advocacy.